element-hq/ems-docs/docs/Create-a-Conference-Call-in-a-Room.md

-# Create a Conference Call in a Room <!-- omit in toc -->
+# Create a Conference Call in a Room

 This article is licensed under the standard MIT license.
 See [Home](index.md) for a full copy.